CoinTK/CoinTK/README.md

     ![Naive Backtest Output](plots/naive_plot.png)

-    From here, you can play around with different strategies and testing parameters via scripts in ```backtests```, or start thinking about making your own [strategy](#creating-your-own-strategies).
+    From here, you can play around with different strategies and testing parameters via scripts in `backtests`, or start thinking about making your own [strategy](#creating-your-own-strategies).

     Happy developing!

+# Example strategies
+We've implemented a few example strategies and backtested them on the automatically downloaded coinbase to USD dataset, with many more to come.
+* Naive: Very straightforwardly buy when more than a certain threshold of the previous `n` timesteps have seen an increase in price, sell when more than a certain threshold have seen an increase
+* Reverse Naive: Amazingly, on some test sets, doing the exact opposite of what is described above performs better.
+This may serve to temper one's expectations with respect to trading algorithms–something completely crazy might work well on one particular dataset.
+* Random: Similar to the reverse naive in purpose, we've included a random strategy that occasionally performs well on certain subsets of the training data.
+* Exponential Moving Average (ema): Here we use an a simple exponential moving average to approximate price trends.
+If the trend is going up (and crosses the current price) then buy, and if the trend is going down (and crosses the current price), then sell.

 # File structures